-Damage to your garden hose comes from direct exposure to sunlight.
+Damage to your hose comes from direct exposure to sunlight.
 When not in use, it is best advised to coil it properly and place it away from direct exposure to sunlight.
-This would extend the life of your garden hose.
+This would extend the life of your hose.

 Coil and Uncoil Properly